Akshayrai69/DataSci_Internship_Repo/README.md

-TASK:3
-Number Recoginition:
+TASK:3 Number Recognition 🖋️

-In this notebook, we are going to use the MNIST dataset for the implementation of a handwritten digit recognition app.
-To implement this we will use a special type of deep neural network called Convolutional Neural Networks.
-In the end, we will also build a Graphical user interface(GUI) where you can directly draw the digit and recognize it straight away.
+In this notebook, we will harness the MNIST dataset to construct a handwritten digit recognition application.
+To achieve this, we will utilize a specialized type of deep neural network known as Convolutional Neural Networks 🧠.
+At the conclusion, we will also create a Graphical User Interface (GUI) where you can directly sketch a digit and instantly recognize it 🖋️.